Huacachina

-Huacachina is a village built in a small natural, but now artificially maintained, oasis and surrounded by sand dunes in southwestern Peru.
-It is about five kilometers from the city of Ica in the Ica District of Ica Province.
+Huacachina is a village built in a small oasis about five kilometers from the city of Ica in southwestern Peru.
 The oasis was introduced as a feature on the back of the 50 nuevo sol note in 1991.
-Huacachina has a permanent population of around 100 people, although it hosts many tens of thousands of tourists each year.
+Huacachina has a permanent population of around 100 people, although it hosts many tourists each year.

 The name comes from wakachina, possibly shortened from wakachina qucha lit. 'hidden lagoon'.